 Disclosure of Material Connection: I received one or more of the products or services mentioned above for free in the hope that I would mention it on my blog.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."

 Even though my instruction manual had instructions on where to install, I was confused on where to place my carbon monoxide detector in my split level house so I called my local Fire Department to ask.
 Most important is to place a detector near bedrooms (if you only have one in the house make sure it’s near where you sleep).
 It’s a good idea to have a detector on every floor of your house as well as one close to the garage door if you have an attached garage.
+At the same time, you may want to make sure that your garage doors are working as they should just in case you need to open them for an emergency situation.
+For example, if you live in Annapolis, MD you should contact ADP for all your garage door needs, or somewhere similar depending on your problem.
+When you do this, you can get two jobs done in one, so your safety and security are only going to be increased as a result.
 My fire marshal suggested to try and place your detector between knee and chest level, making sure not to cover your detector with furniture or curtains.

 This Mamas Experience